eclipse-hawkbit/hawkbit/docs/content/concepts/rollout-management.md

 **Minor**

-* While on DMF-API a MULTI_ACTION request is sent, DDI-API only exposes the most urgent open action (according to the weight of the actions).
+* While on DMF-API a MULTI_ACTION request is sent, DDI-API only exposes the next action which has the highest priority in the list of open actions(according to their weight property).
 * All information regarding the currently assigned or installed Distribution Set does only respect the last assignment, as well as the last successfully installed Distribution set.
 This also affects:
     * Pinning a target or Distribution Set in Deployment View.
     * Statistics about installed or assigned Distribution Sets.